 Sources of job opportunities

 Now that you are clear on what you really want to do with your career, and have a sense of purpose, here are a number of things you might want to consider when deciding where and how to find that elusive ‘ideal work’.
-Firstly has to be your ideal location: are you willing/able to relocate?
+Firstly, does it have to be your ideal location: are you willing/able to relocate?
 Major finance and insurance companies tend to be located in London at the present.
 If you need to commute then what is the longest commute you’re willing to take?
 And can you rely on public transport to get you to work?
 Do you prefer rural work?
 What about a Hebridean island?
 Don’t rule anything out until you’ve considered it carefully.

 Secondly, how much do you need to earn?
 That will depend on your personal and family circumstances as well as the level of your ambition.
 There’s plenty of information available to help you to find out what the average earnings levels are in your preferred field, but travel costs or additional family commitments can eat up a new salary very quickly.